andrewufrank/dainoSite/index.md

 The example site can be downloaded or cloned   from `github` with `git clone https://github.com/andrewufrank/dainoSite.git`.
 In the `settings3.yaml` file replace `/home/frank/dainoTest_1_5_2` three times with the path to the directory which contains the test site.

-To run the test site, start daino in it with  `daino -qs`  and render the result in a browser by opening `localhost:3000`.
+To run the test site, start daino in this directory with  `daino -qs`  and render the result in a browser by opening `localhost:3000`.
 The web pages written in markdown can be edited and the server restarted to update the site.^[Producing the pdf files as well with `daino -s` may produce some messages pointing to the latex logs; can usually be ignored.]

 ## Running your own site
 Copying the the test site to a suitable directory and edit the `settinsNN.yaml`^[Currently `settings3.yaml`] file found there is enough to start your own site with running `daino -qs` in this directory.